mrbrentkelly/vscode-project-react-native/README.md

 Auto-lint and Auto-prettier on save + recommended extensions + code snippets.

-Simply run the following in your RN project to have your `.vscode/` configuration automatically generated:
+Simply run the following command in your RN project to have your `.vscode/` configuration automatically generated:

 ```
 npx vscode-project-react-native